I'm a mortgage prisoner – what can I do?

 While it may seem hard to believe, the main principle underpinning the current situation is a sensible one, as it's rooted in more responsible lending ultimately to protect customers from getting into unmanageable debt.

-After the financial crash just over a decade ago, mortgage lending rules were tightened.
+After the financial crash in 2008, mortgage lending rules were tightened.
 Suddenly homeowners, who successfully applied for and were granted mortgages under the old rules, now didn't pass under the new ones.
 So when they tried to switch to new lenders – even if they were up-to-date with all their payments – the tighter rules prevented them from doing so.

 To make matters worse, the majority of these homeowners had mortgages with Northern Rock and Bradford & Bingley.
 After these lenders collapsed and were taken over by the Government, their loan books were sold on to unregulated entities, eg, private equity firms that became de facto mortgage providers EVEN though they were not authorised to lend or provide services or other products – these are also known as "closed-book" firms.